Hyaluronic Acid Serum for Problem Skin

 Fructose Face Wash

-Well, this is a recipe for a very very delicate face wash 😉
+Well, this is a recipe for a very very delicate face wash πŸ˜‰

 fructose8

-Sugar at low concentration is very loved by bacteria, BUT at very high concentration (around 35%) it is definitely too much for them.
+Sugar at low concentration is very loved by bacteria, BUT at very high concentration (at minimum 35%) it actually “occupies” the water molecules and doesn’t let bacteria grow (IMPORTANT: this is not a suggestion to preserve your cosmetics with sugar, this is just my experiment for a theoretical idea).

 I use FRUCTOSE in this recipe simply because it feels the best on the skin (it makes the detergent feel very silky and smooth), while other kinds of sugars don’t make the same effect.